 - Once the braid is placed in the gain, do NOT lift it back up to reposition it unless absolutely necessary.
 Doing so may cause the braid and tape to separate and/or stretch (i.e. some of the tape may remain attached to the gain).
 If this happens, don't panic - repairing (splicing) it is easy.
 Use a pair of sharp scissors to cutout any tape that has separated and/or stretched.
-Using the remainder of the third roll of tape included with your order, cut a piece of fresh tape about 2 inches longer than the section of tape you just removed.
+Using the small roll (remnant) roll of tape included with your order, cut a piece of fresh tape about 2 inches longer than the section of tape you just removed.
 Carefully place the tape in the gain so roughly 1 inch will overlap the "gap" where the tape was removed from the braid.
 Once pressed in the gain, remove the tape backing to expose the "upper" side of the tape.
 Slowly work the braid in place over the section of tape.
 Continue installing the braid as you normally would.

 *** Shipping Charges - Please Read ***